LukasWoodtli/WebPage/pelican/content/object_databases.md

     - supports only one single version
     - if value is updated, previous value is lost
 - Static roll-back DB
+    - like version control system (more or less)
+    - changes can be made only on actual version
+        - errors in older versions can't be fixed
     - keeps track of transaction time
     - supports `AS-OF` operation
     - no way to correct an error